 You can help us

-If you’re getting a payment, it’s important to tell us if your circumstances change.
+If you get a payment from us it’s important to tell us if your circumstances change.

-If you think someone is committing welfare fraud, you can report them without giving us your name.
+If you think someone is committing welfare fraud, you can report them.
+You don't need to give us your name.
 Read more about reporting fraud.